celulaproject/celula/README.md

 - cd celula && npm install
 - npm start

-If you wish to provide a certain degree of trust in your generation zero instance use zeit command line tool to freely create a server that will expose its contents and to which you will not have ssh access.
+If you wish to provide a certain degree of trust in your generation zero instance use [zeit.co command line tool](https://zeit.co/now#) to freely create a server that will expose its contents and to which you will not have ssh access.

 ## Celula API